tywang97/ElementsOfStatisticalLearningNotes/README.md

 * Linear Methods for Regression
   - Do not cover all topics about LAR
 * Linear Methods for Classification
+* Basis Expansions and Regularization
+  - Appendix about spline computation not included

 ## Ongoing
-* Basis Expansions and Regularization
+* Kernel Smoothing Methods